gmedaglia/item-list/README.md

 ## Tests

-There are some tests that can be run.
+There are some tests that can be ran.
 ```
 phpunit
 ```